maximilianferle/InflaMix/README.md

 5. 005_deriv_cohort_properties.R
   - Figure 1a-g, Supplementary Figure 3
   - Note that Figures 1d, e, f cannot be plotted with provided data, code should be run line-by-line.
   - In generating Figure 1g, the run time for generating each independent iteration of random forest will take 3-5 minutes.
-For 100 iterations this will take several hours.
+For 100 iterations this will take several hours on a local environment.

 6. 006_deriv_outcomes.R
  - Figure 1h-l